Abortion in Somalia

 In Somalia, abortion is illegal except in cases permitted by sharia law, such as risk to life.
-This law is from the 2012 Constitution of Somalia, one of three Constitutions to include an abortion ban.
+The 2012 Constitution of Somalia is one of three constitutions to include an abortion ban.
 The colonial-era Italian abortion law, as well as the 1962 penal code of Somalia, also permitted only life-saving abortions.
 Abortions in the country are typically unsafe, which contributes to the country's maternal mortality rate, which is one of the highest in the world.
 Abortions are commonly self-induced or performed by illegal providers known as xaqitaan, which are active in Mogadishu.
 Post-abortion care in the country is inadequate, though it is protected by the government of Somalia and the semi-autonomous government of Puntland.
 Societal views on abortion commonly view it as forbidden or say that it should be dealt with by families rather than health providers.

 Legislation

-The Constitution of Somalia bans abortion, but says abortions are not punishable if the pregnancy threatens the life of the mother or in other unspecified "cases of necessity".
-As sharia law is one of the three bases of Somalia's legal system, the interpretation of sharia law is the basis of the abortion law.
+Abortion laws in the 2012 Constitution of Somalia are based on the 1962 penal code.
+The constitution bans abortion but says abortions are not punishable if the pregnancy threatens the life of the mother or in other unspecified "cases of necessity".
+As the sharia is one of the three bases of Somalia's legal system, the interpretation of sharia law is the basis of the abortion law.
 While the sharia law applied in the country permits abortions up to three days after a rape, there is no universal sharia stance on abortion, leading to inconsistent interpretation.

 Article 419 of the penal code of Somalia says receiving or performing an illegal abortion is punishable by a prison sentence of 1 to 5 years.
 Under Article 421, this sentence is increased to 3 to 8 years if the abortion causes harm, or 10 to 15 years if it causes death.
 Forced abortion is punishable by 3 to 7 years under Article 418.
 Article 420 also prohibits "instigating" an abortion, with a sentence of 6 months to 2 years.

 Somalia is one of three countries with a constitutional provision banning abortion, as of 2017, together with Kenya and Eswatini.
 Unlike the other two, whose constitutional bans are based on the right to life, Somalia's constitution includes abortion in its section on "Liberty and Security of the Person".
-Somalia has not ratified the Maputo Protocol or the Convention on the Elimination of All Forms of Discrimination Against Women, as of 2021.
+Somalia had not ratified the Maputo Protocol or the Convention on the Elimination of All Forms of Discrimination Against Women, as of 2021.